textankit/fam_assignment/README.md

 In this case, the query parameter is query. can search for videos by adding "?query=football" to the end of the address, like this: http://127.0.0.1:5000/api/videos?query=football
 By doing this, telling the application to search for videos that are related to the term "football"

+-- .env file should conatins this for storing data in a collection MONGODB_HOST = "mongodb://localhost:27017"

+used database as Mydb, and collection inside it is youtube_api